 - Can be used in many situations, but great for drifting and surf fishing

 - Good for most species especially Snapper

-- Good when little current or swallow water
+- Good when little current or swallowing water

 - Good on sand or rubble bottom

 - Free running so fish doesn’t feel the weight of the sinker